King of California

-King of California is a 2007 American comedy-drama film written and directed by Mike Cahill, in his debut as a screenwriter and director.
-It premiered January 24, 2007 at the 2007 Sundance Film Festival and opened in limited release in North America on September 14, 2007.
+King of California is a 2007 American comedy-drama film written and directed by Mike Cahill.
+It premiered on January 24, 2007, at the Sundance Film Festival and opened in limited release in North America on September 14, 2007.
 It stars Michael Douglas as a mentally ill man who thinks he has discovered buried treasure, and Evan Rachel Wood as his weary daughter.